Joshua Holt Hamilton

 Los Angeles Angels of Anaheim

-On December 13, 2012, Hamilton signed a 5-year, $125 million contract with the Los Angeles Angels of Anaheim.
+On December 13, 2012, Hamilton signed a five-year, $125 million contract with the Los Angeles Angels of Anaheim.
 Joining the Angels in spring training, he made some disparaging remarks about Texas fans, something rather surprising for an athlete who was adulated during his time in Dallas.
 "Texas, especially Dallas, has always been a football town.
 They're supportive, but they also got a little spoiled at the same time, pretty quickly.
 There's true baseball fans in Texas but it's not a true baseball town."
 It was apparently a reaction to having been booed when he had struggled at the end of the previous season.
+He managed to stay healthy all year and play 151 games for the Angels in 2013, although his production at the plate was way down, with a batting line of .250/.307/.432.
+His home run total was cut by more than half, down to 21, and his RBIs fell from 128 to 79.
+He was of course moving from a very favorable hitting environment to a much tougher one, but the drop was not caused solely by park effects, as his OPS+ also plummeted, from 141 to 108, his lowest since 2009.
+With 1B Albert Pujols, signed a year earlier by the Angels, also proving to be an expensive bust, Angels fans were rightly worried that they were stuck with two aging and untradeable players for years to come.

 - 2000 MVP South Atlantic League Charleston RiverDogs